john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/building.md

 The two distinguishing features of `xtask` are the following:

-- It doesn't require any other binaries besides�`cargo` and�`rustc`, it fully bootstraps from them
+- It doesn't require any other binaries besides `cargo` and `rustc`, it fully bootstraps from them
 - Unlike bash, it can more easily be cross platform, as it doesn't use the shell.

 ### Use `devx` {#devx}